Revised October 23, 2023

 San Kamon workshop

-Learn how to make your own bias, for hand or machine applique, by making one of these 3 lovely designs.
+Learn how to make your own bias tape, Choosing either hand or machine applique techniques for making one of these 3 lovely designs.
 A smaller project that can be used as a tablerunner as well as a wallhanging.
 They can also be done as Celtic + embroidery, Celtic + Sashiko or Celtic + Crayon + Embroidery workshop, if preferred.
 Also learn about the Inklingo technique for using your inkjet printer to mark your backgrounds!
 Please visit the San Kamon Gallery to see students' work from workshops.

 More Celtic + Applique Workshops